zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/LibHdfs.md

 *   Concurrency and Hadoop FS "handles"

-    The Hadoop FS implementation includes an FS handle cache which caches based on the URI of the namenode along with the user connecting.
+    The Hadoop FS implementation includes a FS handle cache which caches based on the URI of the namenode along with the user connecting.
 So, all calls to `hdfsConnect` will return the same handle but calls to `hdfsConnectAsUser` with different users will